 Internal investigations can be no less costly, and when outside auditors arrive, we’re there as well with a team that includes CPAs and lawyers with public auditing experience.
 We keep the focus on the issue at hand and, as much as possible, limit “mission creep” that can create huge problems for your company when it opens itself up to outside scrutiny.

-We have helped public and private companies navigate the investigatory process from agencies like the Department of Justice, FDA, EPA, SEC, CBP, Office of Foreign Assets Control, and Health and Human Services – Office of Inspector General.
+We have helped public and private companies navigate the investigatory process from agencies like the Department of Justice, FDA, DEA, EPA, SEC, CBP, Office of Foreign Assets Control, and Health and Human Services – Office of Inspector General.
 In matters ranging from allegations of health care, securities, tax, and mortgage fraud to RICO violations, bribery and money laundering, immigration offenses, offenses under the Foreign Corrupt Practices Act, theft of trade secrets, economic espionage, IP offenses, and even NAFTA violations, our lawyers provide timely, capable defense against both civil and criminal investigations and prosecution.